 DD = 73 + 59/60 + 9/3600 = 73.985833

-Coordinates in the northern hemisphere have positive values.
-Coordinate west of the Prime Meridian have negative values.
+The coordinate in the north of the Equator takes positive values.
+The coordinate west from the Prime Meridian takes negative values.
 So the geographic coordinates of Empire State Building are:

-To convert from degrees with decimal minutes to decimal degrees shortens the formula:
+To convert degrees with decimal minutes to decimal degrees shorten the formula:

 DD = Degrees + Decimal minutes / 60

 Converting in the opposite direction is slightly harder.
 But don't worry.
-We will explain it step by step below.
+We will explain it step by step.

 How to convert coordinates in DD to DMS, or DDM?

 To convert latitude and longitude coordinates in decimal degrees to degrees with minutes and seconds, or degrees with decimal minutes follow these three steps:

 - Take the integer - these are the degrees.